 Few will know it, but for me that is a legacy I can leave behind and feel absurdly proud off, but don’t tell anyone as they will think I’ve gone soft!

 I am a retired primary school teacher from Long Island, New York, and have been volunteering at, and for, the Ness since the summer of 2011.
 While on a teaching exchange to Paisley, Scotland, in 1984, I first visited Orkney.
-I have since discovered that Colin Richardson was just beginning his work at Barnhouse Village at that time, so something must have been in the atmosphere that was waking up the archaeology!
+I have since discovered that Colin Richards was just beginning his work at the Barnhouse Settlement at that time, so something must have been in the atmosphere that was waking up the archaeology!

 By the time I started returning to Orkney for summer visits in 2004, much had happened and I was lucky enough to see the beginning excavation work at the Ness as a tourist.
 Little did I know that I would take early retirement in 2010 and end up living in Orkney full time!